axelparmentier/axelparmentier.github.io/_posts/2024-05-16-AppliedMathPriviledges.md

 Operational researchers use mathematical rigor to develop algorithms that take the best possible decisions effectively on a large scale given these rules.
 These algorithms are designed to capture the full complexity of real-world scenarios, providing more accurate and actionable insights.

 Therefore, the field of operational research exposes practitioners to a wide array of industrial sectors, offering a rich tapestry of professional interests and opportunities.
-This breadth of exposure allows operational researchers to understand and appreciate the nuances of numerous professions, enhancing their ability to make a meaningful impact across various industries.
+This breadth of exposure allows operational researchers to discover and appreciate the nuances of numerous professions.

 ## Individual simplicity amidst collective wealth